-Position Offers/ Common Hold Date: Clark County Community Consortium does not participate in the Common Hold Date outlined by the Association of Psychology Postdoctoral and Internship Centers (APPIC).
+Position Offers/ Common Hold Date: Clark County Community Consortium does not participate in the Common Hold Date suggested by the Association of Psychology Postdoctoral and Internship Centers (APPIC).
 Although we may extend an offer prior to the Common Hold Date, we will not require applicants to accept the offer before that date.
-Acceptance or declination of any offer should occur by 9am Pacific Time on day of Common Hold Date.

-Start Dates: Start dates will typically be in the fall (early September) and will be negotiated by the Training Director to accommodate the incoming training group.
+Start Date: Start date will typically be in the fall (early September) and will be negotiated by the Training Director to accommodate the incoming training group.